DominicTWHV/LJSpeech_Dataset_Generator/README.md

 Move all your `.wav` files into wavs/ when instructed to do so, and then follow the (y/n) prompts.

+Note: the sanity check script will be ran automatically at the end with no user prompting required.

 -----------------------------------

 # Post: